Ireland national schoolboy rugby union team: School competitions

 Each of the four Provinces holds a Schools Cup competition every season, usually culminating in a Provincial Cup Final held on or around St Patricks Day (17 March each year).
 Despite the age group the qualifying games and finals are usually very well attended with crowds often better than those attending most adult club games, for Leinster Schools Cup Finals crowds of 15–20,000 are not unusual.
 This has brought onboard sponsors of the various competitions such as the Northern Bank Schools' Cup (Ulster), Supermacs Schools Cup (Connacht) and the Powerade Schools' Cup (Leinster).

 Opposition

 They also play against other 6 Nations countries' schoolboys sides during the year, and also other test playing nations schools teams on a more infrequent basis.

 Recent matches include a narrow loss to France in a schoolboy Under-18 match on 20 December 2007.

 Since 2011, the team has taken part in the annual European Under-18 Rugby Union Championship, winning the title in this competition in 2011.
 It was Ireland's fourth appearance in the final, having previously lost to France in 2007, 2008 and 2010.
 2011 marked the first time that Ireland was represented by a schools team rather than a Clubs XV.

 Notable former Schoolboy representatives

-The following players have been called by the Ireland senior national team.
-The casual reader may notice that the list contains mainly Ulster & Leinster players.
-Contrary to popular belief, one does not have to be a Leinster player to be recognised as having exceptional rugby ability.
+The following players have been called up by the Ireland senior national team.